-Multi-day flash sales will perform better when you send more than 1-2 emails.
+Multi-day flash sales will perform better when you send over 1-2 emails.

 Banana Republic Factory ran a 3-day flash sale and sent 6 emails throughout the 3 days.

-(Notice how the subject line included a first name and lightning emojis to get my attention?)
+(Notice how the subject line included a first name and lightning emojis to grab the recipient’s attention.)